ganukeperera/Pixxy/README.md

 When start developing the application, there were several options that I could choose from.
 Those are Combine Framework, RxSwift, or Swift closures.
 I opted out RxSwift since I do not want to add any 3rd party dependencies to this particular project.
 Then I used the Combine framework as it also supports iOS 13 and up.

 #### Concurrency
-I selected the Combine framework to perform all asynchronous tasks as I already decided to use it for model binding and opted out of using closures.
+I selected the Combine framework to perform all asynchronous tasks as I already decided to use it for model binding.

 #### Networking
 My options here are to use AlamoreFire for HTTP requests and use Kingfisher for downloading images.
 But I developed my own methods to deal with HTTP requests and image downloading functionality since both of them are 3rd party libraries.